History of the Philippines (1965–1986): Second term

 Rumors of a coup d'état were also brewing.
 A report of the U.S. Senate Foreign Relations Committee said that shortly after the 1969 Philippine presidential election, a group composed mostly of retired colonels and generals organized a revolutionary junta to first discredit President Marcos and then kill him.
 As described in a document given to the committee by Philippine Government official, key figures in the plot were Vice President Fernando Lopez and Sergio Osmeña Jr., whom Marcos defeated in the 1969 election.
-Marcos even went to the U.S. embassy to dispel rumors that the U.S. embassy is supporting a coup d'état which the opposition liberal party was spreading.
-While the report obtained by the New York Times speculated saying that story could be used by Marcos to justify martial law, as early as December 1969 in a message from the U.S. ambassador to the U.S. assistant secretary of state, the U.S. ambassador said that most of the talk about revolution and even assassination has been coming from the defeated opposition, of which Adevoso (of the Liberal Party) is a leading activist.
+Marcos even went to the U.S. embassy to dispel rumors that the U.S. embassy is supporting a coup d'état which the opposition, the Liberal Party of the Philippines, was spreading.
+While the report obtained by the New York Times speculated that story could be used by Marcos to justify martial law, as early as December 1969 in a message from the U.S. ambassador to the U.S. assistant secretary of state, the U.S. ambassador said that most of the talk about revolution and even assassination has been coming from the defeated opposition, of which Adevoso (of the Liberal Party) is a leading activist.
 He also said that the information he has on the assassination plans are 'hard' or well-sourced and he has to make sure that it reached President Marcos.

-In light of the crisis, Marcos wrote an entry in his diary in January 1970: "I have several options.
+In light of the crisis, Marcos wrote an entry in his diary in January 1970:I have several options.
 One of them is to abort the subversive plan now by the sudden arrest of the plotters.
 But this would not be accepted by the people.
 Nor could we get the Huks (Communists), their legal cadres and support.
 Nor the MIM (Maoist International Movement) and other subversive [or front] organizations, nor those underground.
-We could allow the situation to develop naturally then after massive terrorism, wanton killings and an attempt at my assassination and a coup d’etat, then declare martial law or suspend the privilege of the writ of habeas corpus – and arrest all including the legal cadres.
-Right now I am inclined towards the latter."
+We could allow the situation to develop naturally then after massive terrorism, wanton killings and an attempt at my assassination and a coup d'etat, then declare martial law or suspend the privilege of the writ of habeas corpus – and arrest all including the legal cadres.
+Right now I am inclined towards the latter.